fischerling/allocbench/Readme.md

 ## Allocators

-By default tcmalloc, jemalloc, Hoard and your libc's allocator will be used if found and the `-a` option is not used.
+By default all included allocators will be build and measured.
+For more precise control about used allocators use the `-a` option.

-For more control about used allocators have a look at [doc/Allocators.md](doc/Allocators.md).
+For more details about what allocators are available, how they are used and how to include new once have a look at [doc/Allocators.md](doc/Allocators.md).

 ## License